racket/rhombus/design/sequence/repetition.md

   * Templates could not straightforwardly handle mixtures of binding depth nested under the same number of ellipses (matching the deepest binding).
-This generalization has proven occassionally useful in Scheme and Racket's `syntax` templates.
+This generalization has proven occasionally useful in Scheme and Racket's `syntax` templates.

   * Exposing the representation of a `match` sequence interfered with